-The Florida peach tree produces delicious red skinned and yellow fleshed fruit that ripen in mid-May and require 350 chill hours.
+The Florida peach tree produces delicious red-skinned and yellow-fleshed fruit that ripens in mid-May and requires 350 chill hours.
 The Florida Crest will flower beginning in February and should be fertile in early spring for best results.

-The cross pollination from this tree is excellent for other peach, plum, and nectarine trees.
+The cross-pollination from this tree is excellent for other peaches, plum, and nectarine trees.
 Fun fact: peaches and nectarines are the same species.
 Nectarines are commonly referred to as different.
 This is because of the absence of 1 gene that causes the loss of the fruit-skin trichomes that make it fuzz-less.

-Prunus persica FlordaCrest grows up to 12-15 feet tall and wide making it a perfect peach fruit tree for small spaces.
+Prunus persica FlordaCrest peach tree size can get up to 12-15 feet tall and wide making it a perfect peach fruit tree for small spaces.
 Produces fruit in 1-3 years after planting.

-This red blush variety ripens in early summer and can be grown in department of agriculture zones 8 and 9 of the southern United States.
+This red blush variety ripens in early summer and can be grown in the department of agriculture zones 6-10 of the southern United States.
 A true fruit tree of the deep south.
 We have even seen these mature trees growing in central Florida and south Florida.

 Shop the Florida Crest peach tree for sale.